stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

 (gdb)
 ```

-Debugging when we unwind a signal frame can be seen when we place
+Debugging when we unwind a signal frame can be done by placing
 a breakpoint on `or1k_fallback_frame_state`.

 As we can see the stack trace goes through the signal frame and to
 the original thread.
-It works correctly.
+Debugging this code as well shows it works correctly.

 ```
 #0  or1k_fallback_frame_state (context=<optimized out>, context=<optimized out>, fs=<optimized out>) at ../../../libgcc/unwind-dw2.c:1271